bananaml/clip-serverless-template/README.md

 ## Quickstart:

-The repo is already set up to run a basic [HuggingFace BERT](https://huggingface.co/docs/transformers/model_doc/bert) model.
+The repo is already set up to run a basic CLIP model.
 1. Run `pip3 install -r requirements.txt` to download dependencies.
 2. Run `python3 server.py` to start the server.
 3. Run `python3 test.py` in a different terminal session to test against it.